SandyRodger/LS170-171/lesson_4.md

 ### In VSCode

-- LaunchSchool's homepage does not respond to `GET /` because I haven't specified the version of HTTP to use.
+- Launch School's homepage does not respond to `GET /` because I haven't specified the version of HTTP to use.

 <img width="858" alt="Screenshot 2023-04-27 at 09 37 14" src="https://user-images.githubusercontent.com/78854926/234807364-f5a81b32-e295-41b1-b47a-15c256d7a4cd.png">

-- Asking for the LaunchSchool Homepage in an outdated HMTL 0.9 returns a 400 error code:
+- Asking for the Launch School Homepage in an outdated HMTL 0.9 returns a 400 error code:

   <img width="704" alt="Screenshot 2023-04-27 at 09 27 02" src="https://user-images.githubusercontent.com/78854926/234804706-d554d76c-892e-4562-a044-4bea4e47850b.png">